AI in action: How AI-backed automation reduced the routine activities and tasks from my team’s workloads

 I was amazed by what the tools could do, especially when it came to creating communications.
 As a big Star Trek fan, I couldn’t help but think of the scene in the original Star Trek where Spock would talk to the computer.
 At the time, that seemed so futuristic.
 But that’s essentially what I’m doing now when I use AI tools: “Hey computer, help me.”

 I’m not alone in my interest in AI.
-In the 2024 Agent-Customer Connection Study from Liberty Mutual and Safeco Insurance, 64% of agency principals said they are interested in how AI can improve their business.
+In the 2024 Agent-Customer Connection Study from Liberty Mutual Insurance, 64% of agency principals said they are interested in how AI can improve their business.

 However, not many principals have taken the leap to actually implement AI in their agencies.
 The study found that only 6% of agency principals said they have already implemented an AI solution in their agency, but 36% say they are likely to be using AI in the next five years.